 High economic growth continues in Cambodia.
-Meanwhile the economic gap is widening between the people’s lives in urban and rural areas, where 90% of the poor live in the latter.
-Cambodia is the country where the reduction rate of forest is most accelerated in the world between 2001 and 2014.
-Large-scale development of farmland is under way, which produces many land problems throughout the country.
+Meanwhile the economic gap is widening between people’s lives in urban and rural areas.
+Cambodia is the country where the reduction rate of forests was the most accelerated in the world between 2001 and 2014.
+Large-scale development of farmlands is under way, which causes many land problems throughout the country.
 Farmers suffer from land grabbing by companies or lose their land because of debts.
 They go to cities and get unstable jobs with low salaries.
-In order to resolve such poverty, it is necessary to establish stable life in rural areas.
+In order to resolve such poverty, it is necessary to realize selfreliance in rural areas for themselves.

 Activities in Cambodia

 Activities in Laos

 The forest of Laos is full of natural resources such as fruits, mushrooms, bamboo shoots, wild plants, crabs, fish, and medical plants.
 It also offers building materials, firewood, and dyer’s weed.
 These resources serve as daily food for villagers as well as an important cash income.
 On the other hand, rapid economic growth often causes deforestation due to the construction of plantations or development of mineral resources.
 Also, the land of villagers is sometimes forcibly expropriated, harming their livelihood.